Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Preliminaries

+Let $\Pi = \{C_1,\ldots,C_\ell\}$ be a partitioning of the agents, i.e., a set of subsets of $N$ such that $\bigcup_{i=1}^\ell C_i = N$ and all $C_i$'s are pairwise disjoint.
+We call $\Pi$ an \emph{outcome}, and use $\Pi_i$ to denote the coalition the agent $i$ is involved in for the outcome $\Pi$.
 The notion of \emph{stability} of an outcome $\Pi$ for a game $(N,(\succeq_i)_{i\in N})$ will be crucial for our considerations.
-If there is an agent $i$ and coalition $C$ in $\Pi$ (possibly allowing $C=\emptyset$) such that $C\cup\{i\}\succ_i \Pi_i$, we say $i$ admits a \emph{NS-deviation} to~$C$. $\Pi$ is called \emph{Nash stable} (NS) if it contains no agent with a NS-deviation.
-If agent $i$ admits a NS-deviation to $C$ where in addition for each agent $j\in C$ it holds that $C\cup\{i\} \succeq_j C$, we say that $i$ admits an \emph{IS-deviation} to~$C$. $\Pi$ is then called \emph{individually stable} (IS) if it contains no agent with an IS-deviation.
-The core computational task that arises in the study of Hedonic diversity games is determining whether an instance admits a stable outcome w.r.t.\ the chosen notion of stability.
+If there is an agent $i$ and coalition $C$ in $\Pi$ (possibly allowing $C=\emptyset$) such that $C\cup\{i\}\succ_i \Pi_i$, we say $i$ admits an \emph{NS-deviation} to~$C$. $\Pi$ is called \emph{Nash stable} (NS) if it contains no agent with an NS-deviation.
+If agent $i$ admits an NS-deviation to $C$ where in addition for each agent $j\in C$ it holds that $C\cup\{i\} \succeq_j C$, we say that $i$ admits an \emph{IS-deviation} to~$C$. $\Pi$ is then called \emph{individually stable} (IS) if it contains no agent with an IS-deviation.
+The core computational task that arises in the study of hedonic diversity games is determining whether an instance admits a stable outcome w.r.t.\ the chosen notion of stability.

-The classical notion of Hedonic games coincides with the special case of Hedonic diversity games where each agent receives their own color.
-Since already for Hedonic games the preference profiles may be exponentially larger than $N$ even after removing all coalitions that are strictly less favorable than being alone, and this blow-up does not reflect the usual application scenarios for Hedonic games, we adopt the \emph{oracle model} that has been proposed in previous works~\cite{Peters2016dichotomous,Peters2016graphical,IgarashiE16}: instead of having the preference profiles included on the input, we are provided with an oracle that can be queried to determine (in constant time) whether an agent $i\in N$ prefers some coalition to another coalition.
+The classical notion of hedonic games coincides with the special case of hedonic diversity games where each agent receives their own color.
+Since already for hedonic games the preference profiles may be exponentially larger than $n$ even after removing all coalitions that are strictly less favorable than being alone, and this blow-up does not reflect the usual application scenarios for hedonic games, we adopt the \emph{oracle model} that has been proposed in previous works~\cite{Peters2016dichotomous,Peters2016graphical,HanakaL2022,IgarashiE16}: instead of having the preference profiles included on the input, we are provided with an oracle that can be queried to determine (in constant time) whether an agent $i\in N$ prefers some coalition to another coalition.